JacopKane/canjs-nod/README.md

 canjs-nod
 =========

-Extra functionalities for a ready to go CanJS as AMD module, more opinionated and event behavioured.
+A ready to go CanJS plugin as an AMD module with more opinionated and event behavioured extra functionalities.

-More info and some refactroing coming soon.
+More info, some refactroring and generator installer are coming soon.

 ## Install with Bower
 ```bash